retentioneering/retentioneering-tools/docs/source/getting_started/quick_start.rst

         allowfullscreen
     ></iframe>

-The ``Transition graph`` represents CJM as Markov random walk model and shows how often the users jumps from one event to another.
-The graph is interactive and you can move the graph nodes by clicking them, zoom-in/zoom-out the graph layout, etc.
-Also, you can highlight the most valuable nodes and hide noisy nodes and edges.
+:red:`TODO: replace this html with another one once transition graph is fixed`

+See :doc:`TransitionGraph user guide<../user_guides/transition_graph>` to understand this tool deeper.

+.. _quick_start_step_matrix:

 Step matrix
 ~~~~~~~~~~~

-See :doc:`StepMatrix user guide<../user_guides/step_matrix>` to understand that tool deeper.

-Step matrix provides a step-wise look at CJM.
+Step matrix provides a stepwise look at CJM.
 It shows the event distribution with respect to a step ordinal number.

 .. code-block:: python